 Fat: the elephant in the room

-Breaking down fibrosis is all good, but that will achieve nothing unless we first reduce the fat accumulation, which is the primary cause of cellulite.
+Breaking down fibrosis is all good, but it will achieve nothing unless we first reduce the fat accumulation, which is the primary cause of cellulite.

-This can be done with healthy diet, exercise; deep-acting, high-power radiofrequency; and high-power ultrasound cavitation.
+This can be done with healthy diet, exercise, deep-acting, high-power radiofrequency and and high-power ultrasound cavitation.

-(We always insist on “deep acting” and/or “high-power” for RF/cavitation treatment, as the usual superficial or low-power versions achieve absolutely nothing.)
+(We always insist on “deep acting” and/or “high-power” for RF and cavitation treatment, as the usual superficial or low-power versions achieve absolutely nothing.)

 The following cellulite cream molecules, found in those rare real cellulite creams, can also be helpful: forskolin and caffeine (primarily) and centella asiatica triterpenes, curcumin and EGCG (secondarily).